Botz-Limited/sensing_system-Zephyr/docs/Bluetooth_GATT_Specification.md

 **Availability:** Primary device only
 **Purpose:** High-rate 3D orientation data for real-time visualization

+**Note:** There is a UUID conflict in the current implementation.
+The 3D Orientation characteristic UUID (`...2ec1`) conflicts with Secondary Activity Log Path.
+This should be fixed in a future firmware update by changing the 3D Orientation characteristic to a different UUID (e.g., `...2ec6`).

 | Characteristic | UUID Suffix | Properties | Data Type | Description |
 |----------------|-------------|------------|-----------|-------------|
 | 3D Orientation | `...2ec1` | Read, Notify | orientation_3d_packet_t | Combined quaternions |